GuilhermexCoD/TillDeathDoUsApart/Packages/com.unity.ml-agents/CONTRIBUTING.md

 ## Git Branches

-The master branch corresponds to the most recent version of the project.
+The main branch corresponds to the most recent version of the project.
 Note that this may be newer that the
 [latest release](https://github.com/Unity-Technologies/ml-agents/releases/tag/latest_release).